dojo/docs/dojox/grid.rst

             // append the new grid to the div "gridContainer4": dojo.byId("gridContainer4").appendChild(grid4.domNode);

-            // Call startup, in order to
+            // Call startup, in order to render the grid: grid4.startup();
-            grid4.startup();
         });
     </script>